Information About Donating

 We’re sorry about the trouble.
 We know that some donors occasionally experience problems with our donation pages.
 One thing that has worked for some donors in the past is using a different browser.

-If that fails, we can also accept credit card donations via PayPal at http://www.givewell.org/donate/paypal, and we can accept donations by check made out to GiveWell and sent to 1714 Franklin Street #100335, Oakland, CA 94612.
+If that fails, we can accept donations via PayPal or ACH on our donation page, or by check made out to GiveWell and sent to 1714 Franklin Street #100335, Oakland, CA 94612.
 Other donation options are listed above.

 We appreciate you letting us know if you continue to have website issues so that we can troubleshoot.
 Please email firstname.lastname@example.org with a description of the problem.